pdhs-group/PSD_opt/README.md

 > **Note**: Except for `ExtruderPBESolver`, all solvers are limited to a single closed PBE computational domain.

 📖 For detailed documentation of each class and script, please refer to: [http://pdhs-group.com/PSD_opt/](http://pdhs-group.com/PSD_opt/)

-  - **config**: This project requires a large number of parameters for simulation and optimization processes.
-To handle this complexity, all parameter settings are defined in `config.py` scripts containing Python dictionaries.
-Using Python scripts instead of JSON files allows direct definition of numpy arrays and offers simpler and more intuitive type control.

-    1. These config scripts are typically automatically read during the instantiation of classes.
-The keys in the dictionary correspond to class attribute names, and the values are the content of those attributes.
-    **Note**: If a key name is entered incorrectly, it will still be read as a class attribute without raising an error!
-(A validation mechanism is needed.)

-    2. For the functions used in the examples below, if a config file path is not explicitly specified, the method will attempt to locate the parameter file in the `config` folder within the current directory.
-The expected file names for each example are listed in the descriptions below.

-  - **data**: Similar to the `config` folder, if the save path for the initial condition PSD or the PSD dataset used for optimization is not explicitly specified, they will be saved in this folder.
-The same applies to reading these files.
-  - **all_test.py**: This script tests the main functionality of the project's modules.
-At the beginning of the main function, there are four keywords corresponding to the tests of each module.
-You can set them to `False` to skip the respective module tests.
-The testing sequence for each module in the script is as follows:
-    1. The script first generates a PSD normal distribution for particle volumes, which will serve as the initial condition for all subsequent dPBE-related calculations.
-    2. It generates a time-dependent PSD dataset that can be used for optimization.
-This step essentially calculates one or more dPBEs.
-    3. The dataset generated in step 2 is used for optimization.
-By default, the optimization only performs 20 iterations, so it is normal for there to be significant differences between the optimized kernel parameters and the original kernel parameters.
-    4. Tests a single iteration from the optimization process.
-This step does not launch the optimization framework but calculates the optimization objective once (directly using the original kernel parameters, so the result should be small).
-This process is typically used for debugging.

-    The script reads parameters from `config/opt_config_all_test.py` for computation.
-    **Note**: If you modify the dPBE parameters in `opt_config_all_test.py`, you must re-run step 2 to regenerate the PSD dataset before running steps 3 or 4.
-  - **simple_dpbe.py**: Independently tests the functionality of the dPBE module.
-It reads parameters from `config/PBE_config.py` and generates a PSD animation as well as a PSD plot for the final time step.
-  - **simple_extruder.py**: Tests the `dPBE-Extruder` extension module (beta).
-By default, it reads parameters for all regions from `config/Extruder0_config.py`.
-To assign different parameters for each region, refer to the annotations within the script.
-  - **simple_opt.py**: Independently tests the optimization framework module.
-It reads parameters from `config/opt_config.py`.
-  - **simple_mcpbe.py**: Tests the `MCPBESolver`.
-  - **simple_pbm**: Tests the `PBMSolver`.